Anthony Bourdain Found Dead at 61 From Apparent Suicide

 In an interview with TIME in 2015, Bourdain revealed he had been surprised by the book’s success.
 “A lot of people offered me things in the wake of that, and I was careful about what I said yes to.
 I live by something called a no-a–hole rule: Whatever it is I’m considering, I ask myself, whoever I have to deal with in this project, if they call me at 11 o’clock at night, will it be O.K.?
 I don’t want to have to pick up thinking, Oh, that a–hole’s on the phone,” he said.

-The announcement of Bourdain’s death by suicide comes three days after fashion designer Kate Spade hanged herself in her Manhattan apartment.
+The announcement of Bourdain’s death comes three days after fashion designer Kate Spade committed suicide in her Manhattan apartment.
 Federal data shows that suicide rates have increased steadily across nearly every demographic over the past two decades, rising by 28% from 1999 to 2016.

 If you or someone you know may be contemplating suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255.